software-architects/time-cockpit-website/content/en/blog/2013/10/16/Excel-Exporter-and-Formatting-Profiles.md

 ---
 layout: blog
 title: Excel Exporter and Formatting Profiles
 teaser: In the current version of time cockpit, there is a bug in the excel exporter when using conditional formatting in an excel template file.
 Precisely, when using a conditional format that spans a full row or column instead of a sub-region of a worksheet.
-The root cause of this is in the way that the [usually more than awesome] ClosedXML (http://closedxml.codeplex.com/) library handles ranges with covering all rows or all columns.
+The root cause of this is in the way that the [usually more than awesome] ClosedXML (http - //closedxml.codeplex.com/) library handles ranges with covering all rows or all columns.
 In some of those cases, ClosedXML tries to apply something to every cell in that (semi-infinite) range.
 author: Philipp Aumayr
-date: 2013-30-16
+date: 2013-10-16
 bannerimage:
+lang: en
 permalink: /blog/2013/10/16/Excel-Exporter-and-Formatting-Profiles
 ---